trenton-telge/DazedMTLTool/README.md

-# DazedMTLTool - A script that translates RPGMaker MV JSON files using ChatGPT API
+# DazedMTLTool - A script that translates RPGMaker JSON files using ChatGPT API

 ![image](https://user-images.githubusercontent.com/96628874/230908699-adacb5e1-1548-4116-a0ea-a33297cdafa4.png)

 Currently in development.
 Goal is to eventually have ChatGPT nicely translate all dialogue when given an RPGMaker JSON file.
-Right now its only tested on MV but hopeful to add more engines in the future.

 ## Required:
  * API Key: https://platform.openai.com/account/api-keys